LaWebcapsule/directus9/docs/app/data-model/relationships.md

 Note the following things from the schema above:

 - An M2O relationship requires just one column within the parent table.
-- When an M2O relational field is configured in Directus, an Item Page on the parent collection will enable access to the item from the related collection.
+- When an M2O relational field is configured in Directus9, an Item Page on the parent collection will enable access to the item from the related collection.
 So in our example above, an Item Page in `cities` will enable access to the related country from the `countries` table.

-However, in the Directus Data Studio, an M2O field does not automatically provide access to the parent collection's items within the related collection.
+However, in the Directus9 Data Studio, an M2O field does not automatically provide access to the parent collection's items within the related collection.
 In our example, this means that when you open an Item Page in `countries`, you will not see related cities.